Rhizosphere: Communication

-Frequently in the rhizosphere, more than two organisms (and species) can take part in the communication, resulting in a complex network of interactions and cross-talks which influence the fitness of all participating partners.
-Thus, this environment can be considered a hot spot for numerous inter-kingdom signals exchange, which involves plant-associated microbial communities (rhizobiome).
-The microbial community's composition is mainly shaped and recruited by hundreds of metabolites released in the soil by plant roots, which normally facilitate the interactions with the biotic and abiotic environment.
-Often the plant can modulate their diversity based on the benefits in terms of growth and health, such as with plant growth-promoting rhizobacteria.
-Nevertheless, a large number of nutrients issued by the plant can be of interest for the pathogenic organisms, which can take advantage of plant products for their survival in the rhizosphere.
+Frequently in the rhizosphere, more than two organisms (and species) can participate in the communication, resulting in a complex network of interactions and cross-talks that influence the fitness of all participating partners.
+Thus, this environment is a hot spot for numerous inter-kingdom signal exchanges involving plant-associated microbial communities (rhizobiome).
+The microbial community's composition is mainly shaped and recruited by hundreds of metabolites released in the soil by plant roots, which normally facilitate interactions with the biotic and abiotic environment.
+Often the plant can modulate its diversity based on the benefits in terms of growth and health, such as with plant growth-promoting rhizobacteria.
+Nevertheless, a large number of nutrients issued by the plant can be of interest to pathogenic organisms, which can take advantage of plant products for their survival in the rhizosphere.

 It stands to reason that the plants play a fundamental role in the rhizosphere scene.
 Indeed, because of the chemical signals conveyed by nutrient-rich exudates released by the plant roots, a large variety of microbes can first colonize the rhizosphere and then gradually penetrate the root and the overall plant tissue (endophytes).
 Otherwise, they can colonize the host plant establishing a lasting and beneficial symbiotic relationship.
 To date, numerous investigations on root exudates composition have been performed.

-The most known plant-microbe dialogue on the rhizosphere scene, which determine direct and indirect advantages to the partners, was properly addressed as early as 1904 when Hiltner described the symbiotic interaction among legumes and rhizobia.
-This symbiosis is a highly specific process in which the genetic and chemical communication signals are strictly plant-bacterium specific.
-In this mutualistic interaction, rhizobia positively influence the host's growth thanks to the nitrogen fixation process and at the same time can benefit from the nutrients provided by the plant.
+The most known plant-microbe dialogue on the rhizosphere scene, determining direct and indirect advantages to the partners, was properly addressed as early as 1904 when Hiltner described the symbiotic interaction among legumes and rhizobia.
+This symbiosis is a highly specific process in which the genetic and chemical communication signals are strictly plant-bacterium-specific.
+In this mutualistic interaction, rhizobia positively influences the host's growth thanks to the nitrogen fixation process and, at the same time, can benefit from the nutrients provided by the plant.

-This symbiosis has been extensively studied in recent decades, and many studies on the communication and the signaling between the two partners at different steps of the symbiosis (from root infection to nodules development) have been elucidated.
+This symbiosis has been extensively studied in recent decades, and many studies on the communication and the signaling between the two partners at different steps of the symbiosis (from root infection to nodule development) have been elucidated.
 However, the knowledge about the earlier steps of rhizosphere colonization, namely the opening line at the root surface, remains poorly characterized.
-Nonetheless, increasing data have shown the importance of intraspecies and multispecies communications among rhizospheric biotic components for the improvement of rhizobia–legumes interaction.
-In addition, it has been shown that rhizobia are part of the rhizosphere of a wide variety of non-legume plants where they can play a role as plant growth promoting components, recovering a central role in plant core microbiome.
+Increasing data have shown the importance of intraspecies and multispecies communications among rhizospheric biotic components for improving rhizobia–legumes interaction.
+In addition, it has been shown that rhizobia are part of the rhizosphere of a wide variety of non-legume plants.
+They can be plant growth-promoting components, recovering a central role in the plant core microbiome.

 Methods

+The following are some methods commonly used or of interest in rhizosphere research.
+Many of these methods include both field testing of the root systems and in-lab testing using simulated environments to perform experiments, such as pH determination.